sudorandom/kmcd.dev/content/posts/2024/grpc-the-bad-parts/index.md

 ## JSON Mapping and Prototext

 Another area where the "timing" was wrong was the lack of a standardized JSON mapping early on.
 It has made gRPC less accessible for developers accustomed to JSON-based APIs and I don't think it ever recovered from that stigma.
 Having a mapping between protobuf types and JSON simplifies integration and interoperability with existing tools and systems.
 You would not believe how happy web developers can get when you say "yeah, this is a super-efficient binary format... but you can set this flag and get JSON back if you want to debug."
-They get unreasonably excited. *Unreasonably, excited.* Anyway, now that protobuf has standard rules for mapping protobuf types to JSON (and the other way) I feel like the [protobuf text format](https://protobuf.dev/reference/protobuf/textformat-spec/) is an unnessisary complixity.
+They get unreasonably excited. *Unreasonably, excited.* Anyway, now that protobuf has standard rules for mapping protobuf types to JSON (and the other way) I feel like the [protobuf text format](https://protobuf.dev/reference/protobuf/textformat-spec/) is an unnecessary complexity.
 The cases where I would maybe use the text format, today, I would just use JSON.
 So let's throw the text format away.
 We don't need it and I'm down to pretend like it never existed if everyone else is.
 Cool?

 ## Finite Message Sizes